Hurricane (Eric Benét album)

 Hurricane is the third studio album by American R&B recording artist Eric Benét.
 It was released on June 21, 2005, on Friday Records, with distributing by Reprise Records.
 It is the follow-up to his second album A Day in the Life (1999) and follows the shelving of his Better and Better project for Warner Bros.
 Records.
 Recorded at various recording studios, the album was written and produced by Benét with several other producers, including Walter Afanasieff, Michael Carney, Hod David, David Foster, George Nash, Jr., and Demonté Posey.

 Background

 In 2001, Benét was expected to release his third studio album Better and Better on Warner Bros.
-Records but the label rejected to release this album and forced him to stay in the R&B genre.
-Due to the controversy about music style and creative freedom, Benét changed to Reprise-distributed label Friday Records and began recording his next album Hurricane.
+Records but the label rejected the album due to creative differences.
+Due to these conflicts, Benét signed to Reprise-distributed label Friday Records and began recording his next album Hurricane.
 Several songs from Better and Better reappeared on other studio albums by Benét: "I Wanna Be Loved" and "Pretty Baby" were released on Hurricane.
 The songs "Spanish Fly" and "Sing to Me" would later appear on his 2008 album Love & Life.
-The title track "Better & Better" would later be re-recorded by Lalah Hathaway for her 2004 album Outrun the Sky, while "Better and Better" an "Trippin" would later be included as an iTunes bonus track on Benét's 2010 album Lost in Time.
+The title track "Better & Better" would later be re-recorded by Lalah Hathaway for her 2004 album Outrun the Sky, while "Better and Better" and "Trippin" would later be included as an iTunes bonus track on Benét's 2010 album Lost in Time.